univention/univention-corporate-server/doc/developer-reference/udm/syntax.rst

 the LDAP schema, since :command:`slapd` also checks the provided values for correctness.

-The syntax of UDM properties can be overwritten by using |UCSUCRV|\ s.
+The syntax of UDM properties can be overwritten by using |UCSUCRVs|.
 For each module and each property the variable :samp:`directory/manager/web/modules/{module}/properties/{property}/syntax` can be set to the name of a syntax class.
 For example